 1.How do I become a CIS major?

-Please note that ENG 101 is a prerequisite for all 200-level courses at
+Please note that ENG 101 is a prerequisite for all 200-level courses at the College.

 2. Whom should I see for advisement about this major?